tholian-network/warps/README.md

 ```

-# WIP
+# Network Protocols

-These are the pluggable transport protocols that have been implemented
+These are the pluggable transport protocols that have been implemented:
-so far already:

 - [ ] `structs/WebCache.Read(http.Packet) http.Packet`
 - [ ] `structs/WebCache.Write(http.Packet)`